Yūya Yanagi: 2019

 Yanagi began the season in the starting rotation where he went 9–2 for a 2.73 ERA before the All-Star break.
 He was subsequently added to the 2019 Central League All-Star roster by manager selection where he pitched 2 innings in relief for 3 earned runs in the second game of the series.
 On 14 June, Yanagi fanned a career-high 13 batters in 1-run complete game against the Chiba Lotte Marines.
 At the end of interleague Yanagi was awarded Valuable Player award NPB leading 1.17 ERA.
 Yanagi would only claim 2 more wins in the second half of the season but would be the only Dragons pitcher to register double-digit wins.
 During the season he started against the Tokyo Yakult Swallows 9 times with the Yakult hitters' acclimatization to his pitching touted as a reason for his poorer second half results.
 Yanagi finished the season with a 11-7 record, 170.1 IP and a 3.53 ERA effectively making his break-out season.

 Confirming his ability to perform at the highest level, Yanagi's salary was increased three-fold to \45,000,000 for the 2020 season.

 Playing style

 From an overhand slot, Yanagi throws a four-seam, a cutter and a curveball.
 Ahead of the 2020 season, Yanagi reported to have added a sinker to his pitch mix.

 At college his fastball topped out at 150 km/h and is said to get good vertical spin on his fastball.
 His curveball has been clocked at 110 km/h and is said to have had so much significant downward movement that unless that catcher signaled for a curve, they wouldn't be able to catch it.
 After going pro, Yanagi's average speed had been in the 130 km/h range but by 2019 had worked this up to an average speed in the 140km/h range.

 Personal

-Yanagi is a big fan of Daisuke Matsuzaka and his fandom played a big role in his desire to play at the same school as his idol, Yokohama High School.
+Yanagi followed Daisuke Matsuzaka to play at the same school, Yokohama High School.